 The social media team at the Oklahoma Department of Wildlife Conservation knows that viral fame can be fleeting and is subject to ever-shifting algorithms.
 “Our algorithm might weaken in one week, and it might be super strong the next week,” Southerland said.
-Navigating these trends can be difficult, but Southerland finds it fun, especially when they’re able to share their love of Oklahoman nature.
+Navigating these trends can be difficult, but Southerland finds it fun, especially when she’s able to share her love of Oklahoman nature.

 “People send us pictures, and they’re like, ‘I got my hot girl fishing license!’” she said.
 “It’s real people actually sharing stuff that they really care about, and then being excited when other Oklahomans go out and try it.”